leahghartman/neovim/README.md

 ## Working With MacOS

-I work on both MacOS and Linux, so my configuration changes slightly between my two devices.
-Mostly, this is just because Zathura (for use with VimTeX) is just really weird to use on MacOS, so I use Skim instead.
-So, depending on which device I pushed the config from, you might see one or the other.
-Just change the 'vimtex_view_method' in the vimtex.lua file under the 'plugins' folder to whichever you want to use for your system.
+I work on both MacOS and Linux, and my config might occasionally reflect that, but I've attempted to add comments wherever that may have occurred.
+For VimTeX, I was using Skim on MacOS as Zathura had previously presented some issues.
+However, I'm happy to say those have been fixed, so any differences between the configs for the two systems are pretty minute.

+If you're working with MacOS and want to use Zathura as your PDF viewer for VimTeX, either run ```:help vimtex-faq-zathura-macos``` or visit [this GitHub issue](https://github.com/zegervdv/homebrew-zathura/issues/99), which poses the solution I ended up implementing.